luandro/apphub-graphql/README.md

-# Draft
+# App Hub GraphQL

-Dat types for GraphQL
+Open App Hub types for GraphQL to be used with [open-app-graphql-server](https://github.com/open-app/open-app-graphql-server).